-In a minor collision, drivers often make a quick assessment of vehicle damage and their own apparent lack of injuries, and agree not to involve their insurance companies.
-An agreement made on the side of the road might seem agreeable, but it can create bigger issues later.
+In a minor collision, drivers often make a quick assessment of vehicle damage and their own apparent lack of injuries.
+Then, they agree not to involve their insurance agent or file an accident report.

-Insurance premiums do not always go up after a claim, while repairs paid out of pocket often end up costing much more than an insurance deductible.
-Trying to avoid the hassle of a claim might be a very short-sighted approach that ignores bigger hassles if a claim later needs to be made.
+Insurance premiums do not always go up after a claim.
+Repairs paid out of pocket often end up costing much more than an insurance deductible.
+Trying to avoid the hassle of a claim might be a very short-sighted approach.
+You may run into bigger trouble later if a claim needs to be made in the future.

-Soft-tissue injuries such as whiplash often appear in the days and weeks after an accident, meaning that a party may belatedly realize they are facing expensive medical treatment.
+Soft-tissue injuries such as whiplash often appear in the days and weeks after an accident.
+A person may realize they are facing expensive medical treatment weeks or months later.